SouravPant/BasedNews/replit.md

-# CryptoHub - Real-time Cryptocurrency Dashboard
+# BasedHub - Cryptocurrency Dashboard

 ## Overview

-CryptoHub is a full-stack cryptocurrency dashboard application that provides real-time market data, news, and social media sentiment for the top cryptocurrencies.
+BasedHub is a full-stack cryptocurrency dashboard application that provides real-time market data, news, and social media sentiment for the top cryptocurrencies.
 The application displays live pricing information, market statistics, crypto-related news articles, and Reddit posts from cryptocurrency communities.
-Built with a modern React frontend and Express.js backend, it offers a comprehensive view of the cryptocurrency market landscape.
+Built with a modern React frontend and Express.js backend, it offers a comprehensive view of the cryptocurrency market landscape with a blue and black theme for dark mode, and blue and white for light mode.

 ## User Preferences